 One of the other main advantages is that 24-hour service is provided to private clients.
 You probably don’t want to be taking bets at three in the morning, but with a pay-per-head service, you can.
 Your players will simply access the call center and speak to one of the staff.

-Now you know how to take bets as a bookie, set aside a bankroll to start your business.
+Now you know how to take bets as a bookie, and set aside a bankroll to start your business.
 Think about who you can target as an early customer, then begin small.
-Consider a pay-per-head service to help you scale up quickly.
+Consider a pay per head bookie service to help you scale up quickly.

 Ace Per Head is one of the top-rated pay-per-head services.
 From as little as $10 per head, you can access our wide range of bookie services and software.
 Start now and let us help build your online business with our customizable packages.